-Material productivity is expressed as the amount of economic output generated (in terms of GDP) per unit of materials consumed (in terms of DMC).
-This indicator is measured in USD constant prices using 2010 base year and Purchasing Power Parities (PPPs) (OECD, 2023).
+Material productivity is expressed as the amount of economic output generated (in terms of gross domestic product - GDP) per unit of materials consumed (in terms of 18.
+Domestic Material Consumption - DMC).
+This indicator is measured in United States dollar (USD) constant prices using 2010 base year and Purchasing Power Parities (PPPs) (OECD, 2023).